-The students are advised to ensure that they meet the minimum attendance requirement for appearing in the semester end examination failing which they shall not be allowed to sit in the examination.
-Students are also advised to maintain utmost expected discipline in and outside the university campus.
-Disturbance of tranquility of the campus in particular and society in general, through any means shall be treated as an act of indiscipline and suitable disciplinary action shall be taken against the defaulting students.
-Students are also advised to dress appropriately, while in campus, as per demand of the occasion.
+The students are advised to ensure that they meet the minimum attendance requirement for appearing in the End Semester examination failing which they shall not be allowed to sit in the examination.
+Students are also advised to maintain utmost expected discipline in and outside the Institution Campus.
+Disturbance of tranquility of the Campus in particular and society in general, through any means shall be treated as an act of indiscipline and suitable disciplinary action shall be taken against the defaulting students.
+Students are also advised to dress appropriately, while in campus, as per the demands of the occasion.

-The university has zero tolerance for indiscipline in and outside the campus by the students.
-Drinking, taking drugs, damaging university property, indulging in any kind of violence, misbehaving with fellow students/ teachers, ragging etc. are included in the list of undesirable activities and constitute the moral turpitude.
-Such misconduct shall invite very strict action including suspension/ rustication from the roles of the university against the defaulter students.
+Institution has zero tolerance for indiscipline in and outside the campus by the students.
+Drinking, taking drugs, damaging Institution property, indulging in any kind of violence, misbehaving with fellow students/ teachers, ragging etc. are included in the list of undesirable activities and constitute the moral turpitude.
+Very strict action including suspension/ rustication from the roles of the Institution may be taken against the defaulting students.

 The admission made by MRU shall be provisional, till the same is confirmed by the Registration Branch of the Institution.

 If the Institution Authorities are not satisfied with the character, past behavior and antecedents of a candidate, they may refuse to admit him/her in the Institution.
 In order to ensure academic standards, discipline and congenial atmosphere in the Institution, the Vice-Chancellor of the Institution/ Dean of the concerned Faculty may cancel the admission of any student who is found to be involved in activities which are prejudicial to maintaining harmony on the campus.
 The Institution has a streamlined method of redressal of grievances.